 As a visitor, you have to be aware of the following

 - The African electricity supply is 220/230 volts AC 50 HZ.

 - Most power plug adaptors are 15 amp 3-prong or 5 amp 2-prong, with round pins.
-If you need an adaptor, you may want to consider taking one with you, even though you can buy them when you get there.
+If you need an adaptor, you may want to consider taking a universal plug adapter with you, even though you can buy them when you get there.

 - Appliances made in the US may require a transformer.

 Getting from a place to another shouldn’t be a problem while traveling exploring the continent.
 Below are three of the most common forms of transports you may encounter in most African countries:

 You’ll probably be surprised with the number of people that can fit in a minivan.
 Africa is the place that defies the world ‘limitation’ when it comes to public transport.
 Although this is not always the best option if you are faint-hearted traveler, minivans are a very cheap form of public transport.

 If you want to be more exposed to how local lives, this would be the best option.
 Africans are known to be friendly, so I wouldn’t be surprised that when you get off your first public bus trip, you’ll have new local friends.
 Public buses are commonly taken for longer trip and across borders.
 These buses are mostly comfortable, spacious, and safe.